Dragonmystic707/exalted-reincarnated/docs/System/Social.md

 #### Emotion

 Instead of a particular Intimacy, the character may choose to suppress or inflame an *emotion*.
-This may have unpredictable effects
+This may have unpredictable effects.
 This may be useful when targeting a disparate crowd, or if specific intimacies are not known.

 <table>
 <tbody>
 <tr class="odd">
-<td><p><strong>Players on the Defensive</strong></p>
+<td><p>Players on the Defensive</p>
 <p>The Player Characters are the main characters of the story, not NPCs.</p>
 <p>When on the defensive from Social Actions, the Player still controls how the character acts in response to the roll, not the Storyteller.
 This is especially relevant for the “Perform Task” Action—the Player is free to interpret how and when they perform this task.</p></td>
 </tr>